VbsmRobotic/dell-edge-ml-case/README.md

 Two main approaches have been implemented and are available in the [`develop_version1`](https://github.com/VbsmRobotic/dell-edge-ml-case.git) branch:

-- ✅ Supervised: Random Forest classifier
+- ✅ In the supervised approach, a Random Forest algorithm is trained as a classifier using labeled data.
-- ⚙️ Unsupervised: One-Class SVM anomaly detector
+- ⚙️ In the unsupervised approach, a One-Class SVM is used for anomaly detection on normal-only data.

 The branch contains:
 - Model training scripts